 Overseas Police Check

-If you’ve lived outside of the UK for more than twelve months then you’ll also need a Police check from that country.
+If you’ve lived outside of the UK for more than twelve months, you’ll also need a Police check from that country.
 Depending on the country this can take some time to get sorted.
 My advice; start this process ASAP!

 Hot Tip: If you’re moving to London, it’s easiest to obtain this before you leave your country of residence.

 This is a BIG ONE!
-I say that because it’s the check that is most regularly the cause of people being held up getting out to work.
+I say that because it’s the check that most regularly delays teachers & teaching assistants from getting out to work.
+Prepare your referees early on and let them know that returning references quickly is important.

 You need TWO PROFESSIONAL REFERENCES!
-If you have a written reference, this MUST be printed on a school or business letterhead and dated within the last six months.
+If you have a written reference, this MUST be printed on a school or business letterhead, dated within the last six months and be related to you most recent teaching jobs.
 If Vibe sends reference requests on your behalf these must be returned to us from a professional email address.

 For Teaching Assistants, you should have at least one reference related to your experience working with children.